thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

       ![]({{ site.baseurl }}/images/gcp-5-boot-disk-config-2018-01-11.png "Change boot disk")

       {% include note.html content="ThoughtSpot updates these base images with patches and enhancements.
-If more than one image is available, the newest one is always at the top of the list.
-Both will work, but we recommend using the latest image as it would typically have the latest security & maintenance patches."%}
+If more than one image is available, the latest one is always at the top of the list.
+Both will work, but we recommend using the latest image because it typically contains the latest security and maintenance patches."%}

       c.
 Click **Select** to save the boot disk configuration.